ExchangeBC/BCDevExchange-app/README.md

 ## Server Deployment ##

-First time setup, you'll need, [nginx](http://nginx.org/) [NodeJS](http://nodejs.org/) and [GIT](http://git-scm.com/downloads).
+First time setup, you'll need, [nginx](http://nginx.org/) [NodeJS](http://nodejs.org/) and [MongoDB](http://www.mongodb.org/).

-For the up to date live version:

-`$ npm install --save git://github.com/BCDevExchange/BCDevExchange-app.git#master`

-Or for the Discovery version:

-`$ npm install --save git://github.com/BCDevExchange/BCDevExchange-app.git#discovery`

-Or if you needed a special release:

-`$ npm install --save git://github.com/BCDevExchange/BCDevExchange-app.git#discovery`

-Once setup and looking for new update to latest, use:
-`$ npm update`
+`git clone --branch <master or discovery> git://github.com/BCDevExchange/BCDevExchange-app.git` `cd BCDevExchange`
+`npm install`
+`chmod +x foreverme.sh`

+You'll want to create a local configuration file in config called:

+`./config/local.json`

+Starting the NodeJS server in forever mode:

+`./foreverme.sh`

+Stdout, stderr and forever logs are here:

+`log/`

-NGinx sample configs are provided in under
+Following regular nginx installation and feel free to use the sample configs are provided in under:

-- /config/nginx
+`/config/nginx`

+Following regular MongoDB installation and create new DBs and user accounts.
+These names, usernames and passwords must be configured in your:

+`/config/local.conf`

+Updating deployment:

+`git pull`
+`npm install`
+`forever restart <pid>`

+Use the forever commands to list, stop, restart the service.

 ## Server Sizing ##
 Performance for a Microsoft Azure Standard D1 (One Core) 4 GB RAM VM using a [Bitnami packaged Ubuntu VM] (https://bitnami.com/stack/mean).